The Men B Jab

-April 2015: When I saw the news report about the Meningitis B jab not yet available on the NHS, it tapped in to every insecurity I have as a parent.
-Granted, chances of getting it are unlikely, but when I saw how babies were ravaged by the disease, I knew I’d sell my left lung to prevent this happening to Boo.
+April 2015.
+When I saw the news report about the Meningitis B jab not yet available on the NHS, it tapped in to every insecurity I have as a parent.
+Granted, chances of getting it are unlikely.
+But when I saw how babies were ravaged by the disease, I knew I’d sell my left lung to prevent this happening to Boo.

-It turns out my lung is worth a lot more, because it only costs the NHS £20 for this preventative jab, but £600 for me as a parent (£150 per jab – 4 required) going private.
+It turns out my lung is worth a lot more.
+Because it only costs the NHS £20 for this preventative jab, but £600 for me as a parent (£150 per jab – 4 required) going private.

 Full article on Mail Online here.

 For more information visit NHS Direct.